edutap-eu/documentation/source/architecture/core.md

 - manage the state (lifecycle),
 - list (with basic filters).

-There are predefined, vendor-specific stereotypes of pass classes (access, payment, transit, health, ...)
+There are predefined, vendor-specific {term}`stereotypes <stereotype>` and specific types of pass classes.
+The library defines models for all of these.
+The models can be referenced by name on the above operations using a registry.

 ## Abstract Wallet Library